apisnetworks/apiscp-docs/docs/admin/Hydration.md

 tail -f /root/apnscp-bootstrapper.log
 ```

-apnscp will resume installation if interrupted by failure and update the panel code prior to reattempting.
-Failures are rare, but if you encounter one send an email to help@apnscp.com with the following information for assistance.
+ApisCP will resume installation if interrupted by failure and update the panel code prior to reattempting.
+Failures are rare, but if you encounter one send an email to help@apiscp.com with the following information for assistance.

 ```bash
 grep -m1 -B10 failed= /root/apnscp-bootstrapper.log